Medical tourism expertise helps Thailand cope with MERS

 "I believe, as with social and political unrest in Thailand ... a temporary drop in tourism and medical tourism may be experienced, usually with a rapid recovery to normal levels," he said.

-Josephine Guillot, 28, a French postgraduate student travelling around Southeast Asia, said she had come to the Bumrungrad Hospital for a health check-up despite knowing that Thailand's first MERS patient was treated there.
+Josephine Guillot, 28, a French postgraduate student traveling around Southeast Asia, said she had come to the Bumrungrad Hospital for a health check-up despite knowing that Thailand's first MERS patient was treated there.

 "I'm comfortable getting treatment here," she told Reuters.
 "The news does not deter me."